SuppieRK/java-throwable-utils/README.md

 }
 ```

-All exceptions will be propagated using neat trick similar to Apache Commons `ExceptionUtils.rethrow` by leveraging Java
-type erasure to make checked exceptions unchecked.

 ## Try

-This library has simple implementation of `Try`, which benefits greatly from presence of these functions
+This library ships a simple implementation of `Try`, which benefits greatly from the throwable functional interfaces and
-and allows us to handle exceptions in functional style much like you deal with nullable values using `Optional`.
+enables functional-style exception handling similar to how `Optional` deals with nullable values.

 ```java
 import io.github.suppierk.java.Try;